The Average Credit Score in America

 • Landlords and insurance companies use credit scores to screen potential customers.

-That is unchanged from 2021 and up three points from 2020.
+That is unchanged from 2023 and up one point from 2022.
 The average FICO® Score has steadily increased since 2010, with 2013 being the only down year since then.

 VantageScore is an alternative to the FICO® Score, and was developed by Equifax, Experian, and TransUnion in 2006.